bazooka-ci/bazooka/docs/home/build_lifecycle.md

 ### Success

+If no errors were raised during the ` install` and ` script` phases, the build gets marked as `succeeded`

 ### Error

-When any of the steps in the `before_install`, `install` or `before_script` stages fails with a non-zero exit code, the build will be marked as errored.
+When any of the steps in the `before_install`, `install` or `before_script` stages fails with a non-zero exit code, the build will be marked as `errored`.

 ### Failed

-When any of the steps in the `script` stage fails with a non-zero exit code, the build will be marked as failed.
+When any of the steps in the `script` stage fails with a non-zero exit code, the build will be marked as `failed`.